 I came across this project on Goody K3NG's Radio Artisans website and though this would make an excellent alternative way to do things.
 Clone Arduino

 Uno boards are available on eBay for less than a fiver with the 20 by 4 line costing about the same.
 The project 'sketch' is well documented which is a

 good thing because they are a few elephant traps in it for the uninitiated and I must have found them all.

 The only other non standard thing compared to K3NG's original is in my controller the relays are the are active low, that is they close when the circuit is

 grounded and were purchased from eBay complete with the PCB circuit in place.
 These are very handy little unit s and a steal at less that £3 for the set.

 The project is completed with 99p encoder switch also from eBay.
 You can find my version of the sketch which is set up for 'ground to operate' relay boards,

 20*4 display by clicking here.
-You will need a copy of one of the older Arduino IDE program such as version 1.0.6 to load the sketch which is available by
+You will need one of the older Arduino IDE to load this sketch and you can find them here .
+I believe I used version 1.0.5.

 Remember you will have to calibrate the rotator this is done via the Arduino IDE program and is very simple.
 Rotate the rotator fully CWW and then from